 After two days of interrogation, Peter Sutcliffe confessed that he was the Yorkshire Ripper and spent the next day describing his many crimes in detail.

-Sutcliffe soon stood trial for 13 counts of murder.
-He pled not guilty to murder, but guilty to manslaughter on the grounds of diminished responsibility, claiming a diagnosis of paranoid schizophrenia and that he was a tool of “God’s will,” claiming to hear voices that ordered him to kill prostitutes.
+Sutcliffe then stood trial for 13 counts of murder.
+He pled not guilty to murder, but guilty to manslaughter on the grounds of diminished responsibility, claiming that he had been diagnosed with paranoid schizophrenia and that he was a tool of “God’s will” who heard voices that ordered him to kill prostitutes.

-The jury didn’t buy it.
+Whether Sutcliffe’s wife believed his mission-from-God story, the jury certainly did not.
 Peter Sutcliffe was found guilty on all 13 counts and on seven accounts of attempted murder and given 20 concurrent life sentences.
-He remains behind bars to this day.
+The reign of the Yorkshire Ripper had come to an end.

 Sutcliffe Dies But His Crimes Live On In Netflix’s The Ripper